runwayml/RunwayML-for-Unity/README.md

 The model's output will be displayed here.
 Currently, only models that produce image-based outputs are supported.

 Use `Preview` to create a new window that displays the current content of your output.
-Use `Save` to save the current input content to disk.
+Use `Save` to save the current output content to disk.

 ### (4) Run Options